 To do this, you’ll need access to the files in your WordPress installation.
 Use SFTP and a code editor to access your files.
 The two files you’ll be editing are .htaccess and wp-config.php, both of which are in the base folder of your WordPress installation.
 Make a backup of both of those before you start.
 (It’s also a good idea to backup your entire site too.)

-To start, open up the wp-config.php file in your code editor.
+To start, open up the wp-config.php file in your code editor (check out the 10 best free HTML editors).
 In that file, find this line:

 /* That's all, stop editing!
 Happy blogging. */